Digit Review: A Free App To Put Your Savings On Autopilot

 Automated savings Entirely automated No automated savings No automated savings

 CountAbout is another personal finance tool that makes it easier than ever to manage your money.
-You can import data from your bank, credit cards, brokerages, and budgeting software (Quicken or Mint, for example), automatically download transactions, and manage your money on the go using their mobile app.
+You can import data from your bank, credit cards, brokerages, and budgeting software, automatically download transactions, and manage your money on the go using their mobile app.
 You can even track your early retirement goals with CountAbout’s helpful FIRE widget that lets you track your expenses, assets, and passive income potential.

 Unlike Digit, CountAbout doesn’t feature automated savings, although it does let you set goals and manage your money.